Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 📍 Director: Prof. Dr. Karl Philipp Kutzner

-✅ Step 4: Apply for reimbursement of individual costs
+✅ Step 4: Submit an application for reimbursement of individual costs

-With the support of Endoprotheticum and your doctor, you submit the application to your health insurance company in accordance with Section 13 Paragraph 2 of the Social Code Book V – including all documents, justifications and evidence of long waiting times.
+With the support of the Endoprostheticum and your doctor, you submit the application to your health insurance company in accordance with Section 13 Paragraph 2 of the German Social Code, Book V (SGB V) – including all documents, justifications and evidence of long waiting times.

-✅ Step 5: Book an appointment & have the surgery performed
+✅ Step 5: Secure an appointment & have the surgery performed

-4.4 Conclusion: Those who are informed are often treated more quickly
+4.4 Conclusion: Those who are informed often receive faster treatment

-The supply of artificial joints is in short supply – but there are alternatives .
-Those who take action, are well prepared, and receive appropriate medical support have a real chance of a faster surgery appointment – even if they have statutory insurance.
+The supply of artificial joints is experiencing a shortage – but there are alternatives .
+Those who take action, are well-prepared, and receive proper medical support have a real chance of getting a faster surgery date – even those with statutory health insurance.

-The team at Endoprotheticum Rhein-Main knows the ways, the procedures, and what is important in individual decisions .
+The team at Endoprotheticum Rhein-Main knows the routes, knows the procedures and knows what matters in individual case decisions .

-Are you experiencing severe pain and a clear indication for surgery?
+Are you experiencing severe pain and have a clear indication for surgery?

 Don't wait passively.

-4.5 Call to Action – We are happy to help you!
+4.5 Call to Action – We are happy to help!

 Do you need a hip or knee replacement soon?